neicnordic/neic2017.nordforsk.org/_workshops/dcache.md

 <img src="/assets/img/logo/indigo.png">

-## 11th international dCache workshop
+## 11th International dCache Workshop

 We are happy to announce the 11th International dCache workshop, collocated with NeIC 2017 Conference in Umeå from 2017-05-29 to 2017-05-30.